awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 If you choose SSE\-S3, no additional configuration is required\.
 Amazon S3 handles the encryption key\.

-If you choose SSE\-KMS, you must use a customer managed key\.
-You must update the key policy for your customer managed key so that the log delivery account can write to your S3 bucket\.
+If you choose SSE\-KMS, you must use a customer managed key ARN\.
+If you use a key ID, you can run into a [LogDestination undeliverable](flow-logs-troubleshooting.md#flow-logs-troubleshooting-kms-id) error when creating a flow log\.
+Also, you must update the key policy for your customer managed key so that the log delivery account can write to your S3 bucket\.
 For more information about the required key policy for use with SSE\-KMS, see [Amazon S3 bucket server\-side encryption](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AWS-logs-and-resource-policy.html#AWS-logs-SSE-KMS-S3) in the *Amazon CloudWatch Logs User Guide*\.

 ## Amazon S3 log file permissions<a name="flow-logs-file-permissions"></a>